simoniz0r/spm/README.md

 Dependencies: coreutils, python3.x, tar, wget

-If you have python3.x installed, but spm will exits with the output that python3.x is not installed, change `SKIP_DEP_CHECKS` to `TRUE` in ~/.config/spm/spm.conf.
+If you have python3.x installed, but spm still exits with the output that python3.x is not installed, change `SKIP_DEP_CHECKS` to `TRUE` in ~/.config/spm/spm.conf.

 Usage: spm [option] [package]